Annapurna circuit and Tilicho lake with Mesokunda pass

 • Max Altitude1900m

-From Dharapani we will ascend gradually up to Bagarchap, which is the Tibetan village from where we start to see impressive view of high summits: Manaslu, Ngadichuli, Lamjung, and Annapurna II.
+From Dharapani we will ascend gradually up to Bagarchap, which is the Tibetan village from where we start to see impressive views of high summits: Manaslu, Ngadichuli, Lamjung, and Annapurna II.
 We continue to climb up by the serpent path in the conifers forest, Pines of Himalayas.
-It is a pleasant journey in the conifers forest (Pines, firs, cedar) with the eye pleasing glimpse of massive Manaslu and Lamjumg Himal.
+It is a pleasant journey in the conifers forest (Pines, firs, cedar) with an eye-pleasing glimpse of the massive Manaslu and Lamjumg Himal.
 We find the first Rhododendrons (flourish in March/ April).
-Every entrance of the village consists of prayer wheels and flags, the smell of burnt juniper incense as an offering, which make warm-welcome to us.
+Every entrance of the village consists of prayer wheels and flags, and the smell of burnt juniper incense as an offering, which makes warm-welcome to us.
 The glaciers are closer and the temperature rapidly falls in the night.

 • Accommodation Lodge